 One of the pieces that needs to be in place to start untangling massage therapy from prostitution is the process of working with local law enforcement agencies to be able to report sexual harassment of massage therapists and to also report brothels disguised as massage businesses.
 Most states have laws that say the words massage, massage therapist, can only be used by a licensed massage therapist, yet many illicit businesses hide behind the words.
 There is a big disconnect between getting the laws enforced and shutting these places down that needs attention.
 Your State Board of Massage should be looking into cases, yet boards only oversee those who actually have a license.
 They will send the other cases to law enforcement, yet nothing seems to happen.

-Connect with your local law enforcement agency on Facebook or other social media sites.
-Look at the things they are dealing with.
+Connect with your local law enforcement agency on Facebook or other social media sites just to learn more about them.
+Look at the things they are dealing with in your area.
 Many are also reaching out to their communities and having events for the public to come and meet them over coffee or creating community watch groups.
 Get to know them first.

 Call your local law enforcement agency – local police department or sheriff.
 Ask to speak to whoever handles human trafficking in your area/city.
 Explain the problem to them.

 Tell them that massage therapists or you are routinely contacted by people looking to buy sex and explain how clients may try to ask for sexual services.
 It is sexual harassment.
 Explain the licensing process in your state and explain your education, training and that Massage is Therapy – not sex work.
 In most states there are laws that say only a licensed massage therapist can call themselves a massage therapists or use the words massage.
 You can find the laws in your state in the list at the bottom of this page.